-Patrick Howe is the Vice President of Sales & Marketing, responsible for the commercialization of BiO2 Medical’s Angel® Catheter.
-Mr. Howe’s priorities are the establishment of a Sales and Marketing distribution network throughout North America, Latin America, Europe, the Middle East, and Asia.
+Patrick Howe is the Executive Vice President of Sales, responsible for the commercialization of BiO2 Medical’s Angel® Catheter.
+Mr. Howe’s priorities are the establishment of a Sales distribution network throughout North America, Latin America, Europe, the Middle East, and Asia.

 Mr. Howe has a combined 26 years of experience in various Clinical, Sales, and Marketing roles focusing on Critical Care and Vascular Medicine.
 Prior to his roles in Marketing, Mr. Howe worked as an RN/Physician Extender in Interventional Radiology at the Mayo Clinic in Rochester, MN.

 Throughout his career Mr. Howe has been responsible for several U.S. and global, vascular product launches to include: a retrievable IVC Filter, vascular thrombectomy device, and dialysis catheters.
 In addition, Mr. Howe has managed several vascular product lines at varying stages of their product life cycle, all the while supporting sales to meet the organizations financial objectives.